 Port Recommendations to a port that is considering to install an OPS system If you had to install an OPS system again, what would you have done differently?
-Success factors Vancouver Government grants needed Favorable Utility rate is essential Planning to recover for cost for container shore power Install mobile cable reel systems at cruise terminal because of variety of cruise ship sizes and congested terminal.
+Success factors Vancouver Government grants needed Favorable Utility rate is essential Planning to recover for cost for shore power Port insist it is very important to verify that container vessels to be connected to OPS installations have automated tensioning systems installed Install mobile cable reel systems at cruise terminal because of variety of cruise ship sizes and congested terminal.
 Install more receptacle pits at one of the container terminals (there are currently 2, 3 would be optimal) ✓ Secured predictable, favorable electricity rate with Utility provider ✓ Taking advantage of terminals' expansion projects and installed cable ducts from terminal substations to berth face in anticipation of OPS ✓ Negotiated contracts with terminal operators for construction support and future OPS operation ✓ Communication of OPS projects with public to gain support and increase pressure on terminal operators for well-timed installation Seattle Flexible cable management system that allows ships to connect in multiple configurations Ensure using industry-standard connection equipment that aligns with majority of customers Engage utility to develop rate structures that incentivize ships to plug in ✓ Engaging the utility provider early and working closely with cruise lines.
-Los Angeles Coordinate with shipping lines on all possible OPS ship layout Determine OPS connection points that would accommodate most ships OPS point of connections to be more flexible and Implement moving OPS plug box along wharf ✓ Early on deployment of "Schneider" PL SCADA where PLC monitors almost all electrical points of interest like breaker status, fault status, and generate events logs
+Los Angeles Coordinate with shipping lines on all possible OPS ship layout (standardization) Determine OPS connection points that would accommodate most ships OPS point of connections to be more flexible Implement moving OPS plug box along wharf ✓ Early on deployment of "Schneider" PL SCADA where PLC monitors almost all electrical points of interest like breaker status, fault status, and generate events logs